 One of the first schools to offer a fully accredited distance education program, the University of Colorado Denver now ranks among the largest online learning providers in the western U.S. The school’s online bachelor of arts in English writing is a professionally focused degree that prepares students for careers in the writing world.

 Unlike many other online English degrees, this program emphasizes the practice of effective writing and editing rather than the study of literature.
 As such, the curriculum focuses on rhetoric and all types of composition, including general writing, professional writing, and creative writing.
 Courses can be completed entirely online or on campus, allowing students who live nearby to mix and match learning formats.

 The English writing major requires students to complete a minimum of 39 credits, with a program core that allows candidates to choose from several foundational courses, including introduction to writing studies, multimedia composition, language theory, and special topics in rhetoric and writing.
 Students then select three required elective courses from options such as technical writing, argument and logic, proposal and grant writing, and principles and practices of second language acquisition.
 Finally, students pick five additional electives in any area of language, literacy, or digital media.

 CU Denver encourages hands–on learning, and all online students gain access to the school’s experiential learning team, which helps connect distance learners to study abroad programs, internships, and other professional experiences.
 English majors commonly carry out internships in the fields of business and advertising, publishing, entertainment, and journalism.

-CU Denver is regionally accredited by the Higher Learning Commission.
+University of Colorado Denver is regionally accredited by the Higher Learning Commission.

 9. Valley City State University